Kaskada vs Kubeflow

 Who each tool serves best — and when to pick the other one.

-- You need to automate ML workflows on Kubernetes.
+- You need to automate end-to-end ML workflows on Kubernetes clusters efficiently.

-- You want an open-source solution with community support.
+- You want a modular, open-source platform with strong community support.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".